Subdued Murray out of Australian Open

 |Australian Open 2022

-|Dates:17-30 January Venue: Melbourne Park
+|Dates: 17-30 January Venue: Melbourne Park

 |Coverage: Daily radio commentaries on BBC Radio 5 Live Sports Extra, BBC Sport website and app, with selected live text commentaries online; TV highlights from middle Saturday.

-Britain's former world number one Andy Murray produced a subdued display as he lost to Japan's Taro Daniel in the Australian Open second round.
+Britain's former world number one Andy Murray produced a subdued display as he was beaten by Japan's Taro Daniel in the Australian Open second round.

 Murray lost 6-4 6-4 6-4 to qualifier Daniel - ranked below him at 120 in the world - on John Cain Arena.

-It was a far cry from his performance in Tuesday's win over Georgian 21st seed Nikoloz Basilashvili, with the gruelling opening win taking its toll.
+It was a far cry from his performance in Tuesday's victory over Georgian 21st seed Nikoloz Basilashvili, with the gruelling opening win taking its toll.

 Murray's defeat means Dan Evans is the final Briton left in the men's singles.